Looking At Nike's Recent Whale Trades - Nike (NYSE:NKE)

 What The Experts Say On Nike:

-- Citigroup has decided to maintain their Neutral rating on Nike, which currently sits at a price target of $113.
+- JP Morgan has decided to maintain their Overweight rating on Nike, which currently sits at a price target of $120.

-- Telsey Advisory Group has decided to maintain their Outperform rating on Nike, which currently sits at a price target of $125.
+- Wedbush has decided to maintain their Outperform rating on Nike, which currently sits at a price target of $101.

-- RBC Capital downgraded its action to Outperform with a price target of $125
+- Goldman Sachs has decided to maintain their Buy rating on Nike, which currently sits at a price target of $98.

-- Deutsche Bank has decided to maintain their Buy rating on Nike, which currently sits at a price target of $123.
+- Piper Sandler has decided to maintain their Neutral rating on Nike, which currently sits at a price target of $95.

-- Cowen & Co. has decided to maintain their Outperform rating on Nike, which currently sits at a price target of $124.
+- Jefferies has decided to maintain their Buy rating on Nike, which currently sits at a price target of $115.

 Options are a riskier asset compared to just trading the stock, but they have higher profit potential.
 Serious options traders manage this risk by educating themselves daily, scaling in and out of trades, following more than one indicator, and following the markets closely.